openharmony/docs/en/application-dev/reference/arkui-ts/ts-basic-components-web.md

 onControllerAttached(callback: () => void)

 Called when the controller is successfully bound to the **\<Web>** component.
 The controller must be WebviewController.

-As the web page is not yet loaded when this callback is called, APIs for operating the web page cannot be used in the callback, for example, [zoomIn](../apis/js-apis-webview.md#zoomin) and [zoomOut]. (../apis/js-apis-webview.md#zoomout).
-Other APIs, such as [loadUrl] (../apis/js-apis-webview.md#loadurl) and [getWebId] (../apis/js-apis-webview.md#getwebid), which do not involve web page operations, can be used properly.
+As the web page is not yet loaded when this callback is called, APIs for operating the web page cannot be used in the callback, for example, [zoomIn](../apis/js-apis-webview.md#zoomin) and [zoomOut](../apis/js-apis-webview.md#zoomout).
+Other APIs, such as [loadUrl](../apis/js-apis-webview.md#loadurl) and [getWebId](../apis/js-apis-webview.md#getwebid), which do not involve web page operations, can be used properly.

 **Example**